Invariant measures of exclusion processes with a look-ahead rule: Discussion

 We have introduced and analyzed an $I$-step exclusion process ($I$-SEP) in which particles may advance or retreat by a fixed distance $I$ provided that the intermediate sites are empty.
 The hopping rates depend on the local headway through an Arrhenius-type barrier structure.
 Our main result is that, for a specific class of headway-dependent rates, the process admits an explicit invariant measure of Ising-Gibbs type, despite the absence of detailed balance.
 The stationarity mechanism relies on a global pairwise-balance structure, extending the construction of Antal and Sch\"utz~\cite{Antal} and the more recent general framework of Belitsky, Ngoc, and Sch\"utz~\cite{Belitsky2025} to exclusion processes with jumps of arbitrary length.

 In the thermodynamic limit we derived an exact closed-form expression for the stationary current,

 where the parameter $\lambda(\rho)$ is fixed by a density constraint in the associated grand-canonical ensemble.
 This formula provides a direct link between the macroscopic transport properties and the statistics of the headway distribution.
 In particular, the mean-field stationary current proposed by Sun and Tan~\cite{Sun2020} is recovered exactly in the non-interacting case, where the headways are geometrically distributed.
-For nontrivial interaction potentials the deviation \( J(\rho)/J_{\mathrm{MF}}(\rho) \) quantifies the impact of inter-particle correlations on the macroscopic flux.
+For nontrivial interaction potentials the deviation \( J(\rho)/J_{\mathrm{MF}}(\rho) \) quantifies the impact of inter-particle correlations on the macroscopic flux; we found that the propagation-of-chaos approximation, while accurate for a weak short-range potential at low and intermediate densities, fails qualitatively for a potential encoding a preferred inter-particle spacing, where the exact headway distribution becomes bimodal.

 Several directions for further work appear natural.
 First, it would be interesting to analyze hydrodynamic limits and large-scale fluctuations of the $I$-SEP, extending the macroscopic fluctuation theory developed for standard exclusion processes.
+The explicit invariant measure provides exactly the input these programs require; in particular, the flux $J(\rho)$ computed here is non-concave for $I\ge2$, so the expected hydrodynamic equation $\partial_t\rho+\partial_x J(\rho)=0$ admits composite shock--rarefaction waves absent from the ordinary ASEP, a behavior that can now be predicted quantitatively from the exact fundamental diagram.
 Second, the present construction suggests that other classes of non-local exclusion dynamics may admit Gibbsian stationary states generated by pairwise-balance mechanisms.
 Finally, studying open systems with particle reservoirs may provide insight into boundary-induced phase transitions in look-ahead exclusion processes.